-Analysis 3: Cycle 23 Interrater Reliability-Across Constructs within Occupations
+Analysis 3: Cycle 24 Interrater Reliability-Across Constructs within Occupations

-To examine the interrater reliability of the Cycle 23 ratings, we calculated intraclass correlations (ICC[C, k]; McGraw & Wong, 1996) among the occupational analysts' ratings to assess consistency across constructs within occupations.
+To examine the interrater reliability of the Cycle 24 ratings, we calculated intraclass correlations (ICC[C, k]; McGraw & Wong, 1996) among the occupational analysts' ratings to assess consistency across constructs within occupations.
 This statistic indicates the degree of similarity in the rank ordering and relative distance between the skills on a particular scale within an occupation.
 Our target level of interrater reliability is a median ICC(C, k) of 0.80 or greater.
-The value of 0.80 is judged to be a good rule-of-thumb that has been used in multiple contexts, including ONET (e.g., Clement et al., 2003; McCloy et al., 1999; Rase & Tognetti-Stuff, 1983).
+The value of 0.80 is judged to be a good rule of thumb that has been used in multiple contexts, including O\NET (e.g., Clement et al., 2003; McCloy et al., 1999; Rase & Tognetti-Stuff, 1983).

-The results of these analyses are presented in Appendix D. The results revealed high levels of interrater reliability across the 80 Cycle 23 occupations.
-Specifically, the median ICC for importance ratings for the skills across the occupations was 0.97 (M = 0.95, SD = 0.04).
-The median ICC for the level ratings was 0.97 (M = 0.96, SD = 0.03).
+The results of these analyses are presented in Appendix D. The results revealed high levels of interrater reliability across the 90 Cycle 24 occupations.
+Specifically, the median ICC for importance ratings for the skills across the occupations was 0.97 (M = 0.97, SD = 0.02).
+The median ICC for the level ratings was 0.98 (M = 0.98, SD = 0.01).
 The reliability for both the importance and level ratings exceeded the median target coefficient value of 0.80.
-All the reliability estimates were greater than 0.80, with the exception of the importance reliability for Farmworkers and Laborers, Crop, Nursery, and Greenhouse (ICC = 0.77).
+In fact, all the reliability estimates were greater than 0.90.
 Overall, the results support a very good level of reliability in the occupational analysts' ratings.

-Analysis 4: Cycle 23 Interrater Reliability-Across Occupations within Constructs
+Analysis 4: Cycle 24 Interrater Reliability-Across Occupations within Constructs

 Another way to evaluate the reliability of the occupational analysts' ratings is to examine the consistency of the ratings across occupations within constructs.
 This type of reliability is the extent to which raters agree about the order of and relative distance among occupations on a particular scale for a particular construct.
 For example, is there consistency across raters in how they differentiate among occupations on the required level of the skill Reading Comprehension?
 To make this evaluation, McGraw and Wong's (1996) ICC(C, k) is calculated for each construct on each scale (instead of for each occupation on each scale as described above).
 Consequently, each of the 35 skill importance scale ratings will have a reliability value.
 A median ICC(C, k) across the construct ratings for a particular domain on a particular scale of 0.80 or greater is the target interrater reliability for this coefficient (e.g., the median reliability across 35 skill level ratings should be at least 0.80).
-Again, the value of 0.80 has been judged to be a good rule-of-thumb.
+Again, the value of 0.80 has been judged to be a good rule of thumb.